Containing the price of gasoline, a combustible subject for the government

 The revaluation of the mileage allowance

-Aware despite everything of the need to make a gesture, the government could retain the track already mentioned by Valérie Pécresse, the LR candidate.
+Aware despite everything of the need to make a gesture, the government might retain the track already mentioned by Valérie Pécresse, the LR candidate.
 It would be a question of raising the kilometric scale which makes it possible to reduce the income tax on the costs of trips made with a vehicle, according to a calculation grid taking into account the distance travelled.

 However, it remains to find a measure for the greatest number.
 Within the majority, some are already calling for the establishment of a new “inflation allowance”, in reference to the €100 check announced by Prime Minister Jean Castex in October, which is being distributed to 38 million households to help them pay their energy bill, but which is already proving insufficient.